MicrosoftDocs/customer-insights/ci-docs/engagement-insights/profile-reports.md

 ---
-title: Out-of-the box customer profile report
+title: Enable the customer profiles report
-description: How to create unified profile reports grouped by gender, age, and country of origin.
+description: How to create enable profile reports grouped by gender, age, and country/region of origin.
 author: pickwick129
 ms.reviewer: ruthai
 ms.author: v-salash